OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Terms of Use Terms of Use for the BBC’s digital services

-Page updated: 3 July 2018 Version 1.4
+Page updated: 20 September 2018 Version 1.4

 *   Download the Terms of Use as a PDF